AndreLeEEEEE/Auto232/README.md

 network, I don't know if space conservation is a goal.
 If it is, new weekly data would have to be appended to the same workbook either as a new sheet or directly below past data.
 I'll have to ask Alex when both of us get back from vacation.

+Update 6/23/2021: After talking to Glenn about this project.
+He suggested that the prototype's idea be dropped in favor of monitoring the motor or "control line".
+These machines wouldn't be modified directly;
+instead, we could attach an external piece of hardware like a hour meter to measure the total active time.
+Now, this idea seems similar to option 4 with the motor.
+The difference is that option 4 would've presumedly relied on hardware made in-house and that hardware would record periods of activity.
+Meanwhile, the hour meter in the new idea could be attached to the motor or control line, but it'd only return the total amount of time the belt was active.
+This is less detailed than option 4, as the latter would show exactly when the belt was active and inactive.
+This depends on how much information Alex wants (he was the one who assigned this project after all).
+Of course, the hour meter was just what Glenn mentioned.
+There could be other devices out there for purchase that return the specifics of the belt's movement.
+Another requirement for these "other devices" is that I can pull data from them in an efficient way.
+After browsing some hour meters online, it seems that most of them display the incremented time akin to stopwatches.
+Besides that, nothing else.
+This means the (seemingly) only way to extract data from the meter is to physically check them at the end of the day and record the time; which is a step back from the semi-automatic data collection process of the current prototype.
+Both Alex and Glenn said that they'd talk with each other about which option is more viable, though given their busy schedules I don't imagine that it'll happen soon.
+In addition, since Rick is the creator of the prototype, any change in plans that involve hardware made in-house should still come from him.
+Thus, either he'd have to be a part of the discussion too or I'd have to act as an intermediary due to the animosity between Rick and Glenn.
+The only piece of information I have about which way the project will go is that Alex said in an email that he doesn't want to tie into the Wagner control panel.
+This statement might stem from an impression that using the control panel means changing it internally.